we-digital/android-nomad-gateway/APP_WEBHOOKS_GUIDE.md

 ## Overview

 The App Webhooks feature allows you to receive HTTP notifications when specific application events occur.
-This is useful for monitoring app usage, tracking SIM status changes, and integrating with external systems.
+This includes both dedicated app webhook events and enhanced data for individual forwarding rules.

 ## Available Webhook Events